gosiadrygala/Travelgram/README.md

 As a user, I want a separated channel for the place, so that other people can discover it.

-As a user, I want the channel to contain the picture of the place, name, short description, weather conditions and coordinates, so that other users can get to know this place.
+As a user, I want the channel to contain the picture of the place, name, short description, weather conditions, so that other users can get to know this place.
+Done to here <--------------

 As a user, I want to be able to follow the place, so I can receive the newest updates from it.